jackyzha0/quartz/content/notes/08-proximity sensors.md

 - At least four satellites from virtually anywhere on earth (we come back to this..)
 - Satellites use high precision atomic clock

+> [!INFO] constantly transmitting signal. they send the route they are flying, and where the other satelittes are flying

 GPS - Signal
 - GPS satellite constantly transmits radio signals (L1 signal for privat, L2 military
 - The navigation message is made up of three major components:
 	- GPS date and time, plus the satellite's status and an indication of its health
 	- Orbital information called ephemeris data and allows the receiver to calculate the position of the satellite (valid ~4h)
 	- Almanac, contains information and status concerning all the satellites; their locations and PRN numbers needed to find satellites (valid ~180days)
 - Each satellite has a unique ID called “Gold codes” or PRNs (pseudo-random noise sequences) to differentiate each satellite

+> [!INFO] get data from four satellites, (position, time, etc).

 GPS - Receiver
 - Uses messages received from satellites (n≥4) to determine the satellite positions and time sent